A list of common questions about the changes to laws for the property industry due to start in 2020.

 Currently, only qualified audits must be lodged.
 While this was introduced a few years ago to reduce the administrative burden and cost of submitting audits in hard copy, this approach has become a barrier to effective risk identification and pro-active compliance action.

-To minimise any administrative burden, Fair Trading is developing an online portal which will provide a quick and simple way for audits to be lodged electronically by the licensee in charge’s appointed auditor.
+To minimise any administrative burden, Fair Trading has developed an online portal which will provide a quick and simple way for audits to be lodged electronically by the licensee in charge’s appointed auditor.
+This online portal commenced on 1 July 2019.

 Will there be less regulatory burden for agents?

-The reforms have been developed to improve the conduct and increase the professional standards of the industry.
+The reforms have been developed to improve conduct and raise professional standards in the industry, and are not principally aimed at reducing regulatory burden

 - streamlining licence types, removing regulation for some activities